-Algorithms - in case you’re unfamiliar, an algorithm is a set of step-by-step mathematical instructions that solve a recurrent problem.
-In the AP world, there are a bunch of different approaches to this -- which is a shame actually, because standardizing the protocols and reporting metrics would be hugely beneficial to both physicians (for evaluating data) and patients (for getting access to systems that provide a choice of interchangeable components).
+Algorithms.
+An algorithm is a set of step-by-step mathematical instructions that solve a recurrent problem.
+In the AP world, there are a bunch of different approaches to this, which is a shame because standardizing the protocols and reporting metrics would be hugely beneficial to both physicians (for evaluating data) and patients (for getting access to systems that provide a choice of interchangeable components).

-Closed Loop - per definition, an automatic control system in which an operation, process, or mechanism is regulated by feedback.
-In the diabetes world, a closed-loop system is essentially an Artificial Pancreas, where insulin delivery is regulated by feedback from an algorithm based on CGM data.
+Closed Loop.
+An automatic control system in which an operation, process, or mechanism is regulated by feedback.
+In the diabetes world, a closed loop system is essentially an AP, where insulin delivery is regulated by feedback from an algorithm based on CGM data.

-UI (user interface) - a technology term that refers to everything designed into a device with which a human being may interact -- the display screen, colors, buttons, lights, icon characters, help messages, etc. Researchers have come to realize that a poorly designed UI could be the deal-breaker that could keep patients from using an AP system.
+UI (user interface).
+A technology term that refers to everything designed into a device with which a human being may interact, such as the display screen, colors, buttons, lights, icon characters, help messages, etc. Researchers have come to realize that a poorly designed UI could prevent patients from using an AP system.
 Therefore, a great deal of effort is currently going into the design of the UI.

-Low-Glucose Suspend (LGS) or Threshold Suspend - that feature allowing an AP system to automatically shut down insulin delivery in the case that a low blood sugar threshold is reached.
+Low-Glucose Suspend (LGS) or Threshold Suspend.
+This feature allows an AP system to automatically shut down insulin delivery in the case that a low blood sugar threshold is reached.
 This capability is key to creating an AP that can truly control glucose levels.

-Many in the Diabetes Community are turning to DIY tech to create their own data-sharing tools and so-called Automated Insulin Delivery (or "closed loop") systems.
-This tech-saavy movement is purely open source, meaning the community is constantly co-developing the tools collectively by gathering on Facebook and at developer site GitHub.
+Many in the D-Community are turning to DIY tech to create their own data-sharing tools and so-called AID.
+This tech-savvy movement is purely open-source, meaning the community is constantly co-developing the tools collectively by gathering on Facebook and at the developer site, GitHub.
 The technology can be revised as needed based on the work others are doing and how the apps are found to be functioning in the real world.

 Some terms to know:

-#WeAreNotWaiting - the hashtag that has become a rally cry among citizen hackers moving ahead with medical device innovation without waiting for doctors, pharma, or the FDA to give them the go-ahead.
+#WeAreNotWaiting: This hashtag has become a rally cry among citizen hackers moving ahead with medical device innovation without waiting for doctors, pharma, or the FDA to give them the go-ahead.
 This grassroots initiative has been very influential in accelerating innovation, including AP development.

-#OpenAPS - a homemade “do-it-yourself” Artificial Pancreas system created by citizen hackers Dana Lewis and Scott Leibrand.
+#OpenAPS:This DIY AP system was created by citizen hackers Dana Lewis and Scott Leibrand.
 Their incredible work has spawned a movement, as more and more patient entrepreneurs begin to use and iterate on this system.
 The FDA has acknowledged OpenAPS, and is still grappling with how to respond.

-#AndroidAPS - this is largely the same as the above-mentioned OpenAPS, but is based in Europe, with the technology running on Android smartphone devices.
+#AndroidAPS: Largely the same as the above-mentioned OpenAPS, but based in Europe, with the technology running on Android smartphone devices.

-Looping - Sometimes used as a general term for anyone using an open source closed loop system.
-"Looping" also refers specifically to the Loop systems -- an app that works with an insulin pump, RileyLink device and iPhone.
-See below and also this good overview of those homemade closed loop systems.
+Looping: Sometimes used as a general term for anyone using an open-source closed loop system, Looping also refers specifically to the Loop systems.
+These are apps that work with an insulin pump, RileyLink device (below) and iPhone.
+Read this overview of these systems.

-Tidepool Loop - In 2018, the non-profit diabetes data platform startup Tidepool announced that it had obtained funding to start work on an “official” version of Loop that will be paired with the OmniPod insulin pump.
-This will take the DIY community version and build it into a product that can be reviewd by FDA through the official regulatory process for commercial availability.
+Tidepool Loop: In 2018, the non-profit diabetes data platform startup Tidepool announced that it had obtained funding to start work on an “official” version of Loop that will be paired with the Omnipod insulin pump.
+This will take the DIY community version and build it into a product that can be reviewed by FDA through the official regulatory process for commercial availability.
 There is no set timeframe for launch, but the community is very anxious to see it materialize soon.

-Like many things in the diabetes universe, this is a bit of a loaded question.
-Research shows that in general, APs are safe and effective -- but just like with any medtech devices, these systems aren’t perfect.
+Research shows, in general, APs are safe and effective.
+However, just like any med-tech devices, these systems aren’t perfect.
 Out-of-range blood sugars can still happen, so users need to proceed with caution.
 That’s especially true for systems that are not FDA-regulated, as the algorithms are often still under construction.

-Two of the newest trials, that kicked off in January of 2016, are expected to pave the way for FDA approval of a commercial product by proving the safety and efficacy of an AP system over the long-term (6 months to a year) “in the patient’s natural environment.”
+Two early trials that kicked off in January of 2016 helped pave the way for FDA approval of a commercial product by proving the safety and efficacy of an AP system over the long-term (6 months to a year) “in the patient’s natural environment.”

-Here are some important facts about AP development, in no particular order:
+Here are some important facts about AP development.

 FDA and JDRF are Pushing Hard on AP Progress

-Actually, they’ve been pushing on this for over a full decade now!
+Actually, they’ve been pushing on this for over a full decade.
+Here’s a timeline:

 Path to the AP: Back in 2006, JDRF established the Artificial Pancreas Project Consortium (APPC), a multi-year, multi-million dollar initiative to accelerate AP development.
 This got a big boost when that same year, FDA also named

-Guidance: Then in March 2011, JDRF proposed that the FDA issue guidance to help further accelerate development.
+Guidance: In March 2011, JDRF proposed that the FDA issue guidance to help further accelerate development.
 JDRF worked with clinical experts to draft those initial recommendations, which were released in December 2011.

 First Clinical Trial: In March of 2012, the FDA gave the green light to the very first outpatient clinical trial of an AP system.

-As it stands today, there are several hundred sites around the country and around the world conducting AP clinical trials many of them in “outpatient” settings, meaning study participants are not confined to a hospital or clinic.
+As it stands today, there are several hundred sites around the country and around the world conducting AP clinical trials, many of them in “outpatient” settings.
+This means study participants are not confined to a hospital or clinic.
 You can review many of the current studies online at ClinicalTrials.gov.

 There’s No Such Thing as “Non-Invasive”